ideaspaper/sql-notes/01-basics.md

 1. Get the total records of products.
 2. Get the highest price of products.
-3. Get the total of stocks of all products.
+3. Get the total stock of all products.
 4. Get the total number of products for each category name.

 <details>